sourcehut-mirrors/chawan/doc/config.md

 ## Siteconf

 Configuration options can be specified for individual sites.
-Entries are to be placed in the table array `[[siteconf]]`.
+Entries are to be specified as sub-keys to table `[siteconf]`.
+(The sub-key itself is ignored; you can use anything as long it doesn't conflict with other keys.)

 Most siteconf options can also be specified globally; see the "overrides" field.